kschan0214/sepia.documentation/getting_started/Data-preparation.rst

 Once you have the NIfTI files ready, **SEPIA** provides two options to load the data:

 - select the required files directly, or
 - prepare the data with specific names and put all of them in a common directory, from which you can specify the input directory in **SEPIA**.
 The name requirement depends on the standalone you are working on.
-For more specific details please check the wiki pages of each standalone applications.
+For more specific details please check the wiki pages of each standalone applications:
+    :ref:`Sepia-One-stop-QSM-processing`
+    :ref:`Phase-unwrapping-standalone`
+    :ref:`Background-field-removal-standalone`
+    :ref:`QSM-standalone`

+- Brain Imaging Data Structure (BIDS) specification Starting from v1.0, it is possible to specify a directory that follows the BIDS specification as an input method for **SEPIA**